Master's Program Policies

 All committee members vote on acceptance or rejection of the final thesis.
 The thesis proposal and final thesis must be approved by a majority of the committee.

-After completion of other course requirements, master's level students may be considered full-time if they enroll in at least three credit hours of thesis (XXX 6971).
-They subsequently must enroll in three thesis hours each semester continuously (including summers) until successful defense and graduation.
-Students who need to interrupt their thesis work for extenuating circumstances must submit a leave-of-absence form to the College of Graduate Studies.
-Submission and approval of the form must be obtained prior to the first day of classes for the term on non enrollment.
-Students who wish to enroll in part-time hours should consult their adviser.
-Students enrolling in fewer than three credit hours are not eligible for financial assistance.
+After completion of other course requirements, master's level students may be considered full-time if they enroll in at least three credit hours of thesis (XXX 6971) hours only.
+They subsequently must enroll in three thesis hours each semester continuously (including summers) until successful completion of minimum program coursework and thesis hours.
+After which, with approval of the thesis committee chair or adviser, students may enroll in minimum of one thesis hour per semester.
+Students enrolled in thesis hours simultaneously with coursework hours must be enrolled in a combined nine credit hours to be considered full time for the fall and spring semesters, or six credit hours to be enrolled full time in the summer semester.
+Students who need to interrupt their thesis work for extenuating circumstances must submit a Leave of Absence Form to the College of Graduate Studies.
+Submission and approval of the form must be obtained prior to the first day of classes for the term of non-enrollment.

 Thesis defenses will be approved by a majority vote of the Thesis Advisory Committee.
 Thesis committee members who do not approve of the thesis may choose not to sign the thesis approval sheet.
 Further approval is required from the Dean or Dean designee and the UCF College of Graduate Studies before final acceptance of the thesis in fulfilling degree requirements.